Coding Consistently with Agents in 2026

 Brainstorm

 Before a single line of code is written, I plan.
-I launch claude code, and start with the /brainstorm tool from superpowers, giving it a one-paragraph summary of what I want to build.
+I launch claude code, and start with the /brainstorm tool from superpowers, giving it a one-paragraph summary of what I want to build, emphasizing that it should be built in a modular way.
 The brainstorm tool asks detailed follow-up questions to add more depth to the plan.
 This process also determines which components make up the 'app' overall.
 This is incredibly important, as each component has a complexity cap.
 I'll get into that later.

 When brainstorming is complete, the tool generates a design file.
 I save it as PRD.md.

 Now, some architecting skill comes in.
-If I'm building an app of any useful size, it won't be fully captured in a single design file.
-The PRD gives a sense of the components that are required, but then I need to brainstorm each component in more detail.
-I relaunch claude, reactivate /brainstorm, and prompt:
+If I'm building an app of any useful size, it couldn't possibly be fully captured in a single design file.
+The PRD gives a sense of the components and modules that are required, but I need to brainstorm each module in more detail.
+I relaunch claude and prompt:

-I want to brainstorm building [component] from @PRD.md, along with the initial app scaffolding.
+/brainstorming I want to brainstorm building [module] from @PRD.md, along with the initial app scaffolding.

-The tool then focuses all of its attention on designing that single component, rather than the app as a whole.
-Crucial: you will know that the component is below the max complexity size if the design file for it is no more than ~300 lines.
+The tool then focuses all of its attention on designing that single module, rather than the app as a whole.
+Crucial: I will know that the module is below the complexity cap if the design file for it is no more than ~300 lines.
+This is because Claude has limits on its output tokens, and if a design gets too big, the plan it will generate will degrade in detail as it gets closer to the end.

 Plan

-Once the design for the component is created, I scan it, make any adjustments, then move on to the /write-plan phase.
+Once the design for the module is created, I scan it, make any adjustments, then move on to the /write-plan phase.
 This converts the design into a detailed implementation plan that the agent will follow.
-Again, you will know that the component is below the max complexity size if the implementation plan is no more than ~1,500 lines.
+Again, I will know that the module is below the complexity cap if the implementation plan is no more than ~1,500 lines.

-I now have a high-level design of the app, and a design and implementation plan for the app's scaffold, and first component.
+I now have a high-level design of the app (PRD.md), and a design and implementation plan for the app's scaffold and first module ([module]-design.md and [module]-implementation-plan.md).

 I make note of any external APIs that might be necessary, and create a new CLAUDE.md file.
 In that file, I'll put URLs to API docs, or other rules I want the implementer to follow, for example, "NEVER use mock data, or fallbacks.
 If live data is not available, the app simply should not work."